Mcfloy/Mcfloy/README.md

 Hello I'm @Mcfloy.
-I'm currently a Fullstack dev (Angular/Java) but I'd love to work more on Rust projects.
+I'm currently a backend dev (Java 11) but I'd love to work more on Rust projects.
 - 👋 French developer living near Lille
 - 👀 I’m interested in Rust and Go
 - 🌱 I’m not learning anything for now but last thing I learnt was gRPC.